Mujtaba-12390/EPL-Data-Tales/README.md

 ## Introduction

-Welcome to the Manchester United EPL Data Story repository, a comprehensive exploration of the legendary football club's history in the English Premier League (EPL).
+Welcome to the EPL Data Story repository, a comprehensive exploration of the legendary football club's history in the English Premier League (EPL).
 Manchester United, often referred to as the Red Devils, is not just a football club; it's a symbol of excellence and a rich tapestry of stories, and this repository aims to uncover and celebrate its journey in the EPL.
+In this EPL data, we will create a storytelling of Manchester United.

-Manchester United's history in the EPL is a rollercoaster ride of triumphs, heartaches, iconic players, legendary managers, and unforgettable moments.
+Manchester United's history in the EPL is a rollercoaster ride of triumphs, heartaches, iconic goals, legendary points, and unforgettable moments.
 Whether you're a passionate fan, a data enthusiast, or simply someone curious about the captivating world of football, this repository has something for you.

+## What is Data Storytelling?

+Data storytelling is a method of conveying insights and findings from data analysis in a compelling and easily understandable narrative form.
+It combines data analysis with elements of storytelling to make data-driven insights more accessible and impactful to a broader audience, including non-technical individuals.

 ## Data Analysis